microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion.md

 ---
 layout: docs
 title: Data Ingestion
-description: How your data gets into the Microshare Data Lake
+description: How your data gets into the Microshare™ Data Lake
 toc: true
 ---